tailscale/tmemes/README.md

   specified macro ID.
 This is a no-op without error if the user did not vote on that macro.

+- `PUT /api/vote/:id/up` and `PUT /api/macro/:id/down` to set an upvote or downvote for a single macro by ID, for the calling user.

 - `GET /content/template/:id` fetch image content for the specified template.
   An optional trailing `.ext` (e.g., `.jpg`) is allowed, but it must match the stored format.